Skip to main content

-Last updated: 20 May 2026.
+Last updated: 29 June 2026.

 Who we are

 Mira Marketing is the trading name of Mira Media Group Ltd ("Mira", "we", "us"), a company registered in England and Wales (company number 11677120).
-Our studio is at The Media Exchange, 2 Coquet Street, Newcastle upon Tyne NE1 2QB.
+Our studio is at The Media Exchange, 2 Coquet St, Newcastle upon Tyne NE1 2QB.
 Our registered office is 18 St Aidans Road, Wallsend NE28 8QG.
 Reach us at or 0191 435 4626.

 We are the controller of any personal data you give us through this website or as part of working together.